heheda123123/smoothcpp/README.md

 # smoothcpp
-Easy to use first cross platform CPP library.
+Easy to use first cross platform cpp library.

+## goal
+As a supplement to the c++ standard library.
+Has the following characteristics:
+* intuitive
+* cross platform
+* no other deps

 ## feature
 * time
 * string

 ## build
-need support c++ 17
+compiler need support c++ 17
-tested in windows and linux
-no other deps.
 in source code dir, run `xmake`

 ## feature details
-the test/ dir is the best tutorial
+the test dir is the best tutorial

 ### time lib funcs
 * create Time object will record current time